ather-ops/CineSense-AI/README.md

 ## Why This Project Exists

 Most "recommendation engines" you see in portfolios are collaborative filtering wrappers around scikit-learn.
 CineSense AI is different.
-It is being built the way a production ML system is built: with a real vector store, semantic embeddings, metadata filtering, and an end-to-end retrieval pipeline heading toward a live browser extension.
+It is being built the way a production ML system is built: with a real vector store, semantic embeddings, sentence-level document chunking, metadata filtering, and an end-to-end retrieval pipeline heading toward a live browser extension.

 The goal is not to demonstrate that you can use a library.
 The goal is to build something that works in the real world.